JereKoskela/ds-tree/README.md

 ```
 ./abc n sfs
 ```
-where `n` is the desired number of MCMC steps and `sfs` is the observed normalised spectrum.
+where `n` is the desired number of MCMC steps and `sfs` is the location of a text file containing the observed normalised spectrum.
 The call returns a sampled value of `c` per MCMC step.
-Four example spectra (South-gl1-nsfs.txt, South-gl2-nsfs.txt, Thistilfj-gl1-nsfs.txt, and Thistilfj-gl2-nsfs.txt) have been provided, along with the `ds-abc.sh` shell script with examples.
+Four example spectra (South-gl1-nsfs.txt, South-gl2-nsfs.txt, Thistilfj-gl1-nsfs.txt, and Thistilfj-gl2-nsfs.txt) are provided, along with the `ds-abc.sh` shell script with an example simulation call for each spectrum.
+The serial runtime of the script on a mid-range desktop is around 5 hours, with each individual example taking between 60 and 100 minutes.

+**Warning** The numbers of MCMC steps in these examples have been set to 10 000 for the purposes of illustration in a reasonable amount of CPU time.
+For throroughly convergent results, we recommend increasing the number of steps to 100 000.

 ## Durrett-Schweinsberg postprocessing

 The R scripts `ds-abc-graphs.R` and `ds-sfs-graphs.R` are postprocessing scripts for visualising the output from `ds-abc.sh` and `ds-simulate-spectra.sh`.
-They assume that the working directory of your R client is set to the location of the output from the shell scripts.
+They assume that the working directory of your R client is set to the location of the output from the `ds-simulate-spectra.sh` and`ds-abc.sh` shell scripts.
+These scripts run in no more than a few seconds each.

-## Beta-Xi ABC
+## Xi-Beta ABC

-The `beta-xi-abc.py` Python script implements the ABC MCMC method of [Vihola and Franks (2020)](https://academic.oup.com/biomet/article/107/2/381/5721278) for the Beta-Xi`(2 - a, a)`-coalescent with exponential population growth.
+The `beta-xi-abc.py` Python script implements the ABC MCMC method of [Vihola and Franks (2020)](https://academic.oup.com/biomet/article/107/2/381/5721278) for the Xi-Beta`(2 - a, a)`-coalescent with exponential population growth.
 The object of inference is the tuple `(a, g)`, where the former governs the degree of skewness of the family size distribution in the Beta-coalescent, and `g` is the population-rescaled rate of exponential growth.
 The (improper) prior distribution is uniform on the 2d positive orthant.
 The location of an observed normalised site frequency spectrum needs to be specified on line 13 of the script.
 Simulated site frequency spectra are generated using `msprime`.
+Using the provided settings, `beta-xi-abc.py` runs in around 4 hours on a midrange desktop.

+**Warning** The numbers of MCMC steps in these examples have been set to 10 000 for the purposes of illustration in a reasonable amount of CPU time.
+For throroughly convergent results, we recommend increasing the number of steps to 100 000.

 ## Beta-Xi simulator

 The `beta-xi-sfs.py` is a Python script for simulating a normalised site frequency spectrum under the Beta-Xi-coalescent with exponential population growth using `msprime`.
+With the present parameter values, it runs in under a second.

 ## Kingman coalescent simulator

 The `skyline.py` and `smcpp.py` Python scripts call `msprime` to simulate site frequency spectra under the Kingman coalescent with respective population size histories specified in the scripts.
+Approximate runtimes for these scripts on a mid-range desktop are 7 minutes (`skyline.py`) and 3 minutes (`smcpp.py`).